Sydney Airport: 1990–2010

-Expansion
+All three terminals were upgraded prior to the 2000 Summer Olympics which was to be held in Sydney.

 In 2002, the Commonwealth Government sold Sydney Airport Corporation (SAC), to Southern Cross Airports Corporation Holdings for $5.4 billion.
 83 percent of SAC is owned by MAp Airports International Limited, a subsidiary of Macquarie Group, Sydney Airport Intervest GmbH owns 12 percent and Ontario Teachers' Australia Trust owns 5 percent.
 SACL holds a 99-year lease on the airport which remains Crown land and as such is categorised as a Leased Federal Airport.

-Since the international terminal's original completion, it has undergone two large expansions.
-One such expansion is underway and will stretch over twenty years (2005–25).
-This will include an additional high-rise office block, the construction of a multi-level car park, and the expansion of both international and domestic terminals.
-These expansions—and other plans and policies by Macquarie Bank for airport operations—are seen as controversial, as they are performed without the legal oversight of local councils, which usually act as the local planning authority for such developments.
+In 2005, a planned expansion of the airport was announced, including the construction of a multi-level car park, and the expansion of both international and domestic terminals.
+The expansion was planned to stretch over twenty years (2005–25).
+These expansions—and other plans and policies by Macquarie Bank for airport operations were seen as controversial, as they were performed without the legal oversight of local councils, which usually act as the local planning authority for such developments.
 As of April 2006, some of the proposed development has been scaled back.